chromaui/chromatic-docs/snapshots.md

 #### Snapshots for multiple viewports and browsers

-Chromatic takes a separate snapshot for every combination of viewport and browser that you've configured.Responsive UI can render differently across viewports and browsers.
+Chromatic takes a separate snapshot for every combination of viewport and browser that you've configured.
+Responsive UI can render differently across viewports and browsers.

 ## Snapshot vs Canvas vs Docs